Rolakamin/Telecom-Customer-Churn-Analysis/README.md

 ## Data Modeling

-**Data Relationships**
+### Data Relationships

-- Established primary relationship between customer churn and zip code population tables using Zip Code as key
+- Established a one-to-many relationship between the Telecom Customer Churn table and the Zip Code Population table using Zip Code as the primary key.

+- Applied a single-direction filter flow from the Zip Code Population table to the Customer Churn table to support accurate geographic analysis and market penetration analysis.

+**Power BI model view illustrating table relationships is shown below.**

 ## DAX Measures Development